 The IHBC has welcomed Zaki Aslan as the keynote Day School speaker at its 2019 Annual School – the lead event in the calendar of the UK’s built and historic environment conservation specialists – which will take place in Nottingham on 4-6 July 2019.

-Justin Webber, IHBC East Midlands Branch School Organizing Committee Chair said: ‘For the keynote speaker, we branch were keen to find an inspirational global figure that could explore the conference theme at both a high level and through the context of some of the most challenging urban environments on the planet.’
+Justin Webber, IHBC East Midlands Branch School Organizing Committee Chair said: ‘For the keynote speaker, the branch were keen to find an inspirational global figure that could explore the conference theme at both a high level and through the context of some of the most challenging urban environments on the planet.’

 ‘Dr Zaki Aslan is a highly respected figure in the international heritage sector and brings a unique perspective as the Director of the ICCROM-ATHAR Conservation Centre in Sharjah and as the Regional Representative of ICCROM for the Arab States.’